Stories Preschool Presents

 Receiving team awarded possession 25 yards from spot of kickoff, or at spot out of bounds, whichever is more advantageous.
 In Canadian Football League (CFL), five yards from the previous spot (with the kick retaken); or the spot where the subsequent dead ball belongs to the receiving team; or the receiving team may put the ball in play 35 yards from the spot of kickoff.

-Illegal Motion (offense)
+Illegal Motion (Offense)

-A player in motion is moving forward at the time of the snap.
 The signal for this penalty is one arm in front of chest, palm open and down, with the elbow out to the side, moved away from chest.
-In American Football, the penalty is 5 yards while Canadian Football League (CFL) is considered not a foul.

 Illegal Participation/Too Many Players

 Twelve (CFL: 13) or more players participate during the play, because the extra players either are not detected before the snap or enter during the play.
-Once the down begins, no further players may enter the field and participate, even if there are fewer than 11 (CFL: 12) players.
-Illegal participation is also called when an offensive player goes out of bounds (unless forced out by contact by the defense) and returns during the play.

 The referee has two hands, palms down, touching the top of the head, with an elbow out to each side.
-The penalty is 5 yards while the Canadian Football League (CFL) is 10 yards.

 Illegal Shift